jmcastelo/MorphogenCV/README.md

 * **Shape**: Shape of the structuring element.
 Can be "Rectangle", "Cross" or "Ellipse".
 * **Kernel size**: Size of the structuring element.
 Must be positive and odd.
 * **Iterations**: Number of times erosion and dilation are applied.

+### Pixelate

+Applies pixelation to an image.
+The color of each new larger pixel is obtained as the mean of the old smaller pixels that are within the larger one.

+#### Parameters

+* **Pixel size**: Positive integer larger than 0.

 ### Radial remap